 So how does John prove his identity?
 He needs to use authenticated SMTP.
 This is similar to the previous case but John’s email program will also send his username and password.

-Of course we are making sure that his authentication happens over an encrypted connection so John’s password is blared out.
+Of course we are making sure that his authentication happens over an encrypted connection.

 In addition to using SMTP authentication you can tell Postfix to always relay email for certain IP addresses.
 The mynetworks setting contains the list of IP networks or IP addresses that you trust.
 Usually you define your own local network here.
 The reason John had to authenticate in the above example is because he is not sending the email from your local network.